Quabena/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c - Is a C program that prints numbers from 0 - 9 without using the char variable type 7-print_tebahpla.c - Is a C program that prints the lowercase alphabet in reverse 8-print_base16.c - Is a C program that prints all the numbers of base 16 in lowercase.
+9-print_comb.c - Is a C program that prints all possible combinations of single-digit numbers